mahkoCosmo/brewery-azure-deployment/README.md

 │   └── staging
 ├── .github
 │   └── workflows
-│       └── asset.yml
+│       └── brewery.yml
 ├── LICENSE.md
 └── README.md
 ```
 ## About Files

-- `asset.yml file`: The required file for deploying asset.
+- `brewery.yml file`: The required file for deploying brewery.
 It contains all the necessary actions for deploying the solution.
-From this file, calls are made to actions that are developed in the [`https://github.com/Cosmo-Tech/babylon-action@asset`](https://github.com/Cosmo-Tech/babylon-actions/tree/asset) repository.
-The actions depend on the solution (supply, asset, brewery...).
+From this file, calls are made to actions that are developed in the [`https://github.com/Cosmo-Tech/babylon-action@brewery`](https://github.com/Cosmo-Tech/babylon-actions/tree/brewery) repository.
+The actions depend on the solution (supply, brewery, brewery...).

 - `solution.yaml`: This file contains the structure of our solution.
-It varies for each solution, and this file is valid only for asset.
+It varies for each solution, and this file is valid only for brewery.

 - `dataset.yaml` : This file is a template that is required for creating a storage dataset.
 <br>